cloudacademypilot/azure-cosmos-db-app-dev/steps/02_load-data-into-cosmos-db-with-adf/documentation.md

 You will use **Azure Data Factory (ADF)** to import the JSON array stored in the **nutrition.json** file from Azure Blob Storage.

-You do not need to do Steps 1-4 in this section and can proceed to Step 4 by opening your Data Factory (named importNutritionData with a random number suffix)if you are completing the lab through Microsoft Hands-on Labs or ran the setup script, you can use the pre-created Data Factory within your resource group.

 1. On the left side of the portal, select the **Resource groups** link.